JingLongChia/A211-SQIT5033-Hotel-Booking-Demand-Project/README.md

   - Using pipeline for model building
       - scaling for numerical features
       - label encoder for categorical features
-   - Creating base model with two algorithm (Logistic Regression, Decision Tree Classifier)
+   - Creating base model with two classification algorithm (Logistic Regression, Decision Tree Classifier)
    - Checking evaluation matrix
    - Hyperparameter tuning on every model
    - Checking evaluation matrix on the tuned model
    - Export the model with the best accuracy score

   - Data Product Building Using Streamlit

     - Data Description
     - Data Visualization
     - Data Prediction